tjworks/tapdata-docs-en/docs/cloud/user-guide/custom-node.md

 6. Click the **Save** in the top right corner.

-7. [Create a data development task](data-development/create-task.md).
+7. [Create a data transformation task](data-development/create-task.md).
 Add the phone number desensitization node between the source and target nodes in the data development task, and specify the field **mobile** as the input for the desensitization process.

    ![Phone number desensitization](../images/masking_mobile_en.png)